bettergovph/govchain/docs/EXPLORER_IMPLEMENTATION.md

 ## ✅ Completed Features

-A fully functional blockchain explorer has been created for your GovChain Cosmos blockchain node.
+A fully functional blockchain explorer has been created for your OpenGovChain Cosmos blockchain node.

 ### 📁 Files Created